HexxKing/hexxs_data_structures_and_algorithms/data_structures_and_algorithms/data_structures/trees/trees_README.md

   - A node's "left" decendants can only contain values that are less than the node itself.
 Likewise, a node's "right" decendants can only contain values that are greater than the node itself.

 # ✨ Description
+- Create a Node class with the following properties:
+  - value stored in the node
+  - the left child node
+  - the right child node
+- Create a BinaryTree class with the following methods:
+  - pre-order
+  - in-order
+  - post-order
+- Create a BinarySearchTree class with the following methods:
+  - add
+  - contains

 # ✨ Big-O
   - ## ⏱️ Time :